DanielLin94144/DanielLin94144.github.io/_pages/about.md

 ---
 Guan-Ting is currently a second-year Ph.D. student at [Speech Processing and Machine Learning Lab](https://twitter.com/ntu_spml), [National Taiwan University](https://www.ntu.edu.tw/), under the supervision of Prof. [Hung-yi Lee](https://speech.ee.ntu.edu.tw/~hylee/index.html).
 His research interest includes **Deep Learning for Speech Processing**, **Multi-model Large Language model for speech and audio**, **Spoken Language Understanding**.
 For more details, please see the résumé via [[link]](http://DanielLin94144.github.io/files/Guan_Ting_Lin_CV.pdf).

-Guan-Ting has published several conference papers at speech-related top conferences (ICASSP, INTERSPEECH, and IEEE SLT) as the first/co-first author.
+Guan-Ting has published several conference papers at speech/NLP-related top conferences (ACL, ICASSP, INTERSPEECH, and IEEE SLT) as the first/co-first author.
 Notably, he won the Best Paper Award in IEEE SLT 2022, Doha, Qatar.
 In 2022 summer, Guan-Ting worked with Amazon Alexa for Acoustic Event Classification in Cambridge, USA.
 He worked with the Alexa Speech Recognition LM team in 2023 summer.

 Beyond academia, he enjoys singing, photography, and watching MLB games.

 Recent News
 ======
-* (02/2024) A new pre-print paper [Advancing Large Language Models to Capture Varied Speaking Styles and Respond Properly in Spoken Conversations](https://arxiv.org/abs/2402.12786) is released!
+* (05/2024) [Advancing Large Language Models to Capture Varied Speaking Styles and Respond Properly in Spoken Conversations](https://arxiv.org/abs/2402.12786) is accepted by ACL 2024 as the main conference paper!
 * (01/2024) Received IEEE Signal Processing Society Travel Grant for participating ICASSP 2024!
 * (12/2023) Three papers are accepted by [ICASSP 2024](https://2024.ieeeicassp.org/) (one first-author and two co-author).
 See you in Seoul!
 * (02/2023) My internship work with Amazon Alexa is accepted by [ICASSP 2023](https://2023.ieeeicassp.org/)!